Wildlife disease: Surveillance and early detection

+Ethical issues

 Ethical dilemmas in wildlife disease management are some of the most difficult issues to plow through.
 Culling: closure would be the most immediate means to contain an outbreak by its most easily achieved and then surely raised concerns over animal rights, as much as possible like those from ecosystem disruption.
 A wildlife disease management program can be hampered by a raging resistance from animal rights advocates on the humane alternatives such as vaccination or rehabilitation, rejecting lethal means of capture.

 Finding a balance between effective disease management and ethical considerations remains a key challenge in wildlife conservation.
 Humane methods are usually costlier, but they promise longer-term solutions.
 Habitat restoration to help wildlife recover and thrive in its natural home should be part of the solution.

 Prevention

 Culling

 Disease outbreaks in wild animals are sometimes controlled by killing infected individuals to prevent transmission to domestic and economically important animals.
 While easy and quick for disease management, culling has the consequence of disrupting ecosystem function and reducing biodiversity of the population due to the loss of individuals.
 Animal rights advocates argue against culling, as they consider individual wild animals to be intrinsically valuable and believe that they have a right to live.
 Activists favor humane methods of prevention such as vaccination or treatment via rehab centers, as these are non-lethal forms of management.